Home > About Us

 CORPORATE VALUES

-To create a better future for all stakeholders and develop together to serve the community and nation through business development.
+To create a better future for all stakeholders and develop together to serve society and the nation through business development.

 Compliance with Laws, Regulations and Regulations

-It is expected that every employee will comply with state laws, rules and regulations and become law-abiding citizens to ensure a law-abiding corporation.
+It is expected that every employee will comply with state laws, rules and regulations and be a law-abiding citizen to ensure a law-abiding corporation.

 Creating Clean and Green Businesses and Products

-The best companies must be accountable to society and the larger community.
-By creating clean and green businesses and products, the Company will be able to serve society in the long term with true purpose.
+The best companies must be responsible to society and the larger community.
+By creating clean and green businesses and products, the Company will be able to serve society in the long term with true goals.

 Loyalty, Capability, Hard Work and Discipline

 From the pillars of success and achievement.
-Every member of the organization must maintain his integrity and be prepared to work hard and smart for the mutual benefit of both the Company and the individual.
-Organizational behavior must be carried out in a military discipline but still humane approach.
+Every member of the organization must maintain their integrity and be prepared to work hard and smartly for the mutual benefit of both the Company and the individual.
+Organizational behavior must be carried out in a military disciplined manner but with a humane approach.

 Risk management is a set of procedures and methodologies used to identify, measure, monitor and control risks arising from business activities.
 Effective risk management will allow the Company to have greater control in achieving the right balance between acceptable risk and estimated risk.
 Indications of risk inherent in the company's business and efforts to reduce the level of risk are as follows: